rocket-pool/RPIPs/RPIPs/rpip-pdao_params.md

 ## Abstract

-This RPIP gives an up-to-date (as of Saturn 1) overview of all pDAO-controlled parameters, their guardrails and what lead to the changes compared to the list in RPIP-33.
-An extra section lists the justifications presented in the Cantina audit that lead to a number of new guardrails.
+This RPIP provides an up-to-date (as of Saturn 1) overview of all pDAO-controlled parameters, their guardrails, and what led to the changes compared to the list in RPIP-33.
+An extra section lists the justifications presented in the Cantina audit that led to several new guardrails.

 ## pDAO Parameter Table

-Below is a comprehensive list of protocol parameters (as of the Saturn 1 upgrade) the pDAO SHALL have control over and specifies guardrails in place to prevent altering parameters which may result in inoperability of the protocol.
+Below is a comprehensive list of protocol parameters (as of the Saturn 1 upgrade) that the pDAO controls, along with the guardrails in place.
 Note that each Setting Contract has an associated namespace (ie, Setting Path need only be unique within a Setting Contract).

 | Setting Contract                   | Setting Path                                          | Type        | Description                                                                                                                                                                                             | Guardrail                                                                       | Change                                                           |
 | ---------------------------------- | ----------------------------------------------------- | ----------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------- | ---------------------------------------------------------------- |